junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S16055)
 - 2007-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S16055)
 - 2007-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S16055)
+- 2007-12-20 — Held at the desk.
+- 2007-12-20 — Message on Senate action sent to the House.
+- 2007-12-20 — Received in the House.
+- 2008-01-15 — Referred to the House Committee on Oversight and Government Reform.